-• Measurable and quantifiable criteria
+Measurable and quantifiable criteria

-Table 8a below outlines the management measures that can be implemented in the Shoal Creek watershed by the SCC and its partners to improve water quality and achieve the bacteria management target to gain compliance with water quality standards.
-The load reductions are defined on in-stream reduction targets as previously noted based on the relationship of source load to instream load that was determined by the LoadEST model.
+Table 8 below outlines the management measures that can be implemented in the Shoal Creek watershed by the SCC and its partners to improve water quality and achieve the bacteria management target to gain compliance with water quality standards.
+The load reductions are defined on instream reduction targets as previously noted based on the relationship of source load to instream load that was determined by the LoadEST model.
 An instream load was defined for the entire watershed for E. coli.
 Then, bacteria management measures were applied in a spreadsheet tool outside of SELECT to define the load managed for each recommended water quality measure.
-The parameters of each measure such as acreage, length, number, etc. were defined in the SELECT model since it only computes source loads.
+The parameters of each measure such as acreage, length, number, etc. were defined in the spreadsheet bacteria management calculations.
+The process functioned outside of the SELECT tool since it only computes source loads.
 The requirement by TCEQ to define the water quality management plan based on instream loads necessitated this approach through the spreadsheet tool.